valdivj/Deepstream-IGN-Maker-YOLO/README.md

 /opt/nvidia/deepstream/deepstream-5.0/sources/deepstream_python_apps/apps

-It should be able to run out of that foler.
+It should be able to run out of that folder.

 # 1. python3 deepstream_ignition_IP_File_yolo.py